Faye has been cooking for over 50 years and loves to share her recipes and cooking tips with everyone.

 A Salad For Lunch

-My husband, Ken, eats a tossed salad EVERY day for lunch!
+My husband, Ken, eats a tossed salad every day for lunch!
 He has his own recipe that he never varies because he says, "It's already the best tossed salad, so why mess with it?"
 I've eaten it, and I have to agree.
-He's had friends in and served it to them, and they loved it also.
+He's had friends in and served it to them, and they also agree.

 I decided to share his recipe since we think it's so good.
 It's not very complicated.
 After all, it's a tossed salad; it can't be that hard.
 It is just his special combination of ingredients that make it taste so good.